 Course Code: qio

-In this first lesson, you'll get started in the practice sample company and activate your free subscription.
+In this first lesson, you'll activate your free subscription and then get started with the practice sample company.
 You'll also learn the various ways to manage and access your QuickBooks company files and how to set up user permissions so that your file remains secure.